Traced Monads and Hopf Monads

 \section{Traced Monads}

-In this section we introduce the notion of \emph{traced monads}, which are precisely the sort of monads on traced symmetric monoidal categories which lift the traced monoidal structure.
-In order to properly define trace monads, we will also quickly review the intermediate notions of monads and bimonads, as well as their algebras and Eilenberg-Moore category.
+In this section, we introduce the notion of \emph{traced monads}, which are precisely the sort of monads on traced symmetric monoidal categories that lift the traced monoidal structure.
+In order to properly define traced monads, we will also quickly review the intermediate notions of monads and bimonads, as well as their algebras and Eilenberg-Moore categories.
 We refer the reader to \cite[Chapter 4]{borceux1994handbook} for a detailed introduction to monads.